-Mr. Kaiser has mediated settlements in energy and competition law including disputes on multi-year rate plans between public utilities and their major customers and long-term contracts for the pricing of gas and electricity and competition disputes regarding wireless data, franchise agreements and class actions He has advised the Alberta’s Utility Commission and the Ontario IESO on settlements under the Market Rules and the Attorney General Canada on settlements under the Competition Act.
+Mr. Kaiser has mediated settlements in energy and competition law, including disputes on multi-year rate plans between public utilities and their major customers and long-term contracts for the pricing of gas, electricity, and wireless data.
+He has advised the Alberta’s Utility Commission and the Ontario IESO on settlements under the Market Rules and the Attorney General Canada on settlements under the Competition Act.
 He acted for the Commissioner of Competition in the Petroleum Products Inquiry as well as in telecommunication proceedings throughout Canada.

-Over the last 20 years Mr. Kaiser has served as an Adjunct Professor in Competition Law and Economic Regulation at three universities: Queens University, the University of Toronto and the Osgoode Hall Law School and the University of Toronto.
+Over the last 20 years Mr. Kaiser has served as an Adjunct Professor in Competition Law and Economic Regulation at three universities: Queens University, the University of Toronto and the Osgoode Hall Law School.
 He was the first Visiting Professor in the University of Toronto Law and Economics Program.
 He is Editor of the Energy Regulation Quarterly and the Canadian Competition Law Review.

-He is Co-Chair of the Canadian Energy Law Forum and past President of the Canadian Chapter of the Energy Bar Association.
-He is the author or editor of Competition Law in Canada, Energy Law and Policy, Corporate Crime and Civil Liability, The Guide to Challenging and Enforcing Arbitration Awards and The Guide to Energy Arbitration.
+He is Co-Chair of the Canadian Energy Law Forum and past President of the Canadian Chapter of The Energy Bar Association.
+He is the author or editor of six books: Competition Law in Canada, Energy Law and Policy, Corporate Crime and Civil Liability, The Guide to Energy Arbitration, Regulating Energy Market Manipulation and The Guide to Challenging and Enforcing Arbitration Awards.

-He has served on a number of corporate boards including subsidiaries of Bell Canada and AltaLink, Alberta’s largest electricity transmitter.
-He currently serves on two non profit boards, the St. Elizabeth Foundation, a nationwide healthcare provider and the Cleantech Division of the Mars Discovery District at the University of Toronto.
+Mr. Kaiser has served on a number of corporate boards including subsidiaries of Bell Canada and Alta Link, Alberta’s largest electricity transmitter.
+He currently serves on two nonprofit boards – the St. Elizabeth Foundation, a nationwide healthcare provider and the Cleantech Division of the Mars Discovery District at the University of Toronto.